snowplow/snowplowanalytics.com/_posts/2019-02-13-snowplow-scala-analytics-sdk-0.4.0-released/index.md

 <h2 id="event-api">1.
 Event API</h2>

 Previously, the JSON Event Transformer - a module that takes a Snowplow enriched event and converts it into a JSON ready for further processing - used to return Strings, which represented enriched events turned into JSON objects.
-While this was a very unopinionated and minimalistic approach, it involved a lot of extra post-processing, namely:
+While this was a non-opinionated and minimalistic approach, it involved a lot of extra post-processing, namely:

 - Accessing individual JSON fields required casting the result to an instance of the json4s AST class via unsafe functions such as `parse(result)`.
-- Accessing always existing fields still required redundant error processing logic, e.g. `parsedJson.map("event_id").getOrElse(throw new RuntimeException("event_id is not present in the enriched event")`
+- Accessing always existing fields still required redundant error processing logic, e.g. `parsedJson.map("event_id").getOrElse(throw new RuntimeException("event_id is not present in the enriched event")`.
-- To get a list of shredded types a separate function, `jsonifyWithInventory`, had to be used.
+- Getting a list of shredded types required using an additional, separate function, `jsonifyWithInventory`.

 In 0.4.0, the `EventTransformer` API has been replaced by `Event` - a single typesafe container that contains all 132 members of a [canonical Snowplow event][canonical-event-model].
-All fields are automatically converted to appropriate non-String types where possible - for instance, the `event_id` column is represented as a [UUID instance][java-uuid], while timestamps are converted into optional [Instant][java-instant] values, eliminating the need for common string conversions.
+All fields are automatically converted to appropriate non-String types where possible; for instance, the `event_id` column is represented as a [UUID instance][java-uuid], while timestamps are converted into optional [Instant][java-instant] values, eliminating the need for common string conversions.
 Contexts and self-describing events are also wrapped in [self-describing data container types][self-describing-type], allowing for advanced operations such as Iglu URI lookups.

 The case class has the following primary functions:

 - `Event.parse(line)` - similar to the old `transform` function, this method accepts an enriched Snowplow event in a canonical TSV+JSON format as a string and returns an `Event` instance as a result.
 - `event.toJson(lossy)` - similar to the old `getValidatedJsonEvent` function, it transforms an `Event` into a validated JSON whose keys are the field names corresponding to the EnrichedEvent POJO of the Scala Common Enrich project.
-If the lossy argument is true, any self-describing events in the fields (unstruct_event, contexts and derived_contexts) are returned in a "shredded" format, e.g. `"unstruct_event_com_acme_1_myField": "value"`.
-If it is set to false, they are not flattened into underscore-separated top-level fields, using a standard self-describing format instead.
+If the lossy argument is true, any self-describing events in the fields (unstruct_event, contexts, and derived_contexts) are returned in a "shredded" format, e.g. `"unstruct_event_com_acme_1_myField": "value"`.
+If it is set to false, they use a standart self-describing format instead of being flattened into underscore-separated top-level fields.
 - `event.inventory` - extracts metadata from the event containing information about the types and Iglu URIs of its shred properties (unstruct_event, contexts and derived_contexts).
 Unlike version 0.3.0, it no longer requires a `transformWithInventory` call and can be obtained from any `Event` instance.
 - `atomic` - returns the event as a map of keys to Circe JSON values, while dropping inventory fields.
 This method can be used to modify an event's JSON AST before converting it into a final result.
 - `ordered` - returns the event as a list of key/Circe JSON value pairs.
 Unlike `atomic`, which has randomized key ordering, this method returns the keys in the order of the canonical event model, and is particularly useful for working with relational databases.